Nudity: Private versus public

+In thinking about nudity, an important dimension of culture is private-public and the behavior that is normal within each space.
+In some cultures private means being entirely alone, defining personal space.
+In other cultures, privacy includes family and selected others; intimate space.
+Being in public includes potentially anyone as with parks, sidewalks, and roads.
+Some public spaces are limited to paying customers as with cafés or supermarkets.
+The meaning of public space changed as cities grew.
+Between private and public there may be other distinctions that limit access such as age, sex, membership, which define social spaces, each with expectations of shared norms being followed.

-In the absence of visual barriers to being seen without clothes, privacy is maintained by social distance, as when being examined for medical purposes or receiving a massage.
+In the absence of visual barriers, privacy is maintained by social distance, as when being examined for medical purposes or receiving a massage.
 Violation of boundaries between doctors and patients is a serious breach of medical ethics.
 Between social equals, privacy is maintained by civil inattention, allowing others to maintain their personal space by only glancing, not looking directly, as in a crowded elevator.
 Civil inattention also maintains the non-sexual nature of semi-public situations in which relative or complete nakedness is necessary, such as communal bathing or changing clothes.
 Such activities are regulated by participants negotiating behaviors that avoid sexualization.
 A particular example is open water swimming in the United Kingdom, which by necessity means changing outdoors in mixed gender groups with minimal or no privacy.
 As a participant stated, "Open water swimming and nudity go hand in hand...People don't necessarily talk about it, but just know if you join a swimming club it's likely you will see far more genitalia than you were perhaps expecting."
 In the 21st century, many situations have become sexualized by media portrayals of any nudity as a prelude to sex.